NAME: William Walter James HEAD

 William heard the call and made his way to the drill hall on Monday 17 August where Herbert Layh as the attesting officer, signed William’s papers.
 His medical was the following day and then he was off to camp at Broadmeadows.

 Once in camp, William rapidly received promoted to Corporal and in October, to Sergeant of B Company of the 7th Battalion.
-The battalion left Melbourne on 19 October and arrived in Egypt.
-They set up camp at Mena (below).
+The battalion left Melbourne on 19 October and on arrival in Egypt, they set up camp at Mena (below).

 In the early hours of 25 April 1915, the 7th Battalion was on the troopship Galeka, preparing for a landing at Gallipoli as part of a second wave.